ellerenad/estimate/tasks.md

 Bugs:
-- click "new task to estimate"
-  - current: ready estimations in other windows are not reset

 tasks:
 - remove estimations from the list (or load the current estimator if a session was found on the window)